 I started having juices 2 times a day, 5 days a week.
 I gave myself the weekends to eat good size meals as I was detoxing originally.
 In two weeks, I started to see the whites of my eyes a lot brighter and in one month, I noticed a visible change in my hair, skin and nails, especially my skin.

 Eventually, juicing this often was a bit too much for me, so I changed it to once a day 3-4 days a week.
 I didn’t want to overdo it and then feel like I didn’t want to do it anymore.
-I often juiced at night instead of the morning as it was really working for me.
-I have switched it up a few times since then, however, the major shift from just eating your typical meat, veggies and starch had now shifted.
+Choosing to juice at night instead of the morning also works well for me.
+Since then, I have switched it up a few times.
+However, the major shift from just eating your typical meat, veggies and starch had now shifted.